bnrajan/AzureExamples/101-VM/README.md

 ##### _ubuntuOSVersion_
     Version of UbuntuOS needed, with some restriction.AllowedValues are  12.04.5-LTS, 14.04.2-LTS,15.04.
     However the defaultValue": 14.04.2-LTS.
 Since a default value is provided - you will not be prompted to enter a value.
+### Sample Input Values:
+    newStorageAccountName:  storageAzsWest
+    adminUsername:  deployer
+    adminPassword:  <masked>
+    vmName:  devApp01
+    vmSize:  Standard_D1
+    location:  WestUS

+Once the deployment is successful - look for the status and ensure that you are able to SSH to box using the username password you provided.